 It is all wet rooms in Spain and Thailand.
 It was in Spain that I fell in love with wet rooms.
 Mobility wet rooms installations are something we developed and specialise in. see our Mobility Wet Room installation page.
 We operate from Ipswich and install wet rooms in Suffolk, Essex and the surrounding areas.
 However, we travel all over the south east of England for mobility wet rooms.
 You can see more on our Colchester site.

 In Thailand every wet room installation I have seen has a small towelling rug outside the door and they automatically wipe their feet as they leave.
 Because it may be said to be easier in a hot country.
 But even if you have slippers on, you can wipe your feet as the floor will not be continually wet.
 The few Asian people here that have fitted out a wet room for do this without question.

-At the end of the day it is your choice.
 A screen can always be retro fitted.
+Therefore, at the end of the day it is your choice.

 This is a very nice, large Wet Room.
 With no expense spared the customer chose a concealed shower mixer, his and hers wall mounted vanity basin units, a wall hung back to wall toilet and travertine tiles throughout, gave a beautiful wet room.
 The customer also insisted on screens.
 Well, the room is three meters by three, so, they don’t get in the way.